docker-mailserver/docker-mailserver/docs/content/config/best-practices/dkim_dmarc_spf.md

 - At least one [email account setup][docs-accounts-add]
 - Attached a [volume for config][docs-volumes-config] to persist the generated files to local storage

+!!! warning "RSA Key Sizes >= 4096 Bit"

+    Keys of 4096 bits could be denied by some mail servers.
+According to [RFC 6376][rfc-6376], keys are [preferably between 512 and 2048 bits][github-issue-dkimlength].

 DKIM is currently supported by either OpenDKIM or Rspamd:

 === "OpenDKIM"